hm-lang/core/proposals/README.md

 ```
 The downside here is that `return` will definitely only work inside the function to return from `Then`,
 so `Then eject` has no purpose.  well, it would be needed for nested if statements.

+# futures

+hm-lang wants to make it very simple to do async code, without additional
+metadata on functions like `async` (JavaScript).
+If your function returns
+a future, simply return `um~t` for whatever type `t` you will eventually return.
+hm-lang makes it possible to *directly* convert an `um t` into the underlying
+type `t`.

+TODO: if your function returns `um t` then any callers of that function will
+also need to switch to returning `um~x` for whatever value `x` they return.
+In this way, `um` is infectious, sort-of the opposite of what we want.
+Can we make the function return the value `t`, and the *caller* decide if they
+want to treat it as a future (i.e., `um~t`)?

+TODO: coroutines/yield logic.

 # standard container classes (and helpers)